Gladiator tactical unmanned ground vehicle: Development

-The Marine Corps changed the size requirement to one vehicle to fit into a HMMWV and move development in 2002 to the Unmanned Ground Vehicles Technology Development group, headed by Robert Wade, at the Software Engineering Directorate located on Redstone Arsenal in Huntsville, Alabama.
-The GVTD team was led by a mechanical engineer Keith Foslien (Government), the systems and software engineer was Brad Troyer (SAIC), the electrical engineer was Bill Brown, fabrication was Vince Davis and Mark Schulke.
+The Marine Corps changed the size requirement to one vehicle to fit into an HMMWV and moved development in 2002 to the Unmanned Ground Vehicles Technology Development group, headed by Robert Wade, at the Software Engineering Directorate located on Redstone Arsenal in Huntsville, Alabama.
+The GVTD team was led by mechanical engineer Keith Foslien (government), systems and software engineer Brad Troyer (SAIC), electrical engineer Bill Brown (SAIC), fabrication Vince Davis (government), and Mark Schulke (SAIC).

 There were three Gladiator CVMs developed for the Marine Corps, the first was a diesel-powered tracked vehicle (shown above) while the other two were 6-wheeled hybrid electric vehicles.
 The original tracked CVM had a reconnaissance and weapon head, which were quickly combined into one head that could provide both functions.
-The capability of the vehicles increased over the three year CVM program.
-The vehicles were able to support direct fire using the M240 & M249 machine guns, UZI 9mm machine gun, and the FN303 less lethal weapon.
+The capability of the vehicles increased over the three-year CVM program.
+The vehicles were able to support direct fire using the M240 & M249 machine guns, the UZI 9mm machine gun, and the FN303 less lethal weapon.
 They possessed night vision capabilities and could also geolocate a target and provide a firing solution to the operator for indirect engagement of the target.
 The Gladiator CVM was the first safe and successful weaponized TUGV in the world.

-The Gladiator CVMs were used to develop and judge TUGV capabilities, requirements, and TTPs.
-With the input from CVM program, an RFP for Gladiator production went out to industry.
+The Gladiator CVMs were used to develop and judge TUGV capabilities, requirements, and TTTTP with the input from the CVM program, and an RFP for Gladiator production went out to the industry.
 Upon the approval of the new design on February 7, 2005, Carnegie Mellon University's National Robotics Engineering Consortium and United Defense Industries were awarded a contract for over $26 million for the System Development and Demonstration (SDD) phase of the Gladiator.
 In 2007, six pre-production models were manufactured and the next step was to produce several hundred in production.
 The US Marines elected not to go into production with the units.
 These six prototypes were sent to the Army and later five of the six were placed into a CRADA between the Army and Cybernet Systems Corporation.
 Two of these units were refitted to full autonomous operations under a contract to develop the Unit-to-Unit Autonomous Resupply Vehicle (U2UARV).
 Among other changes to the Gladiator, the weapons platforms were removed and replaced with interfaces to carry JMIC pallets (Joint Modular Intermodal Containers).